cmpitg/cmpitg.github.com/_posts/2014-02-24-loading-main-function-in-racket.md

 script.

-The same technique could be performed by Rubyists though it's highly discouraged since the standard Ruby design pattern is to separate modules as
+The same technique could be performed by Rubyists though it's highly discouraged since the standard Ruby design pattern is to separate modules and
 scripts:

 ```ruby